 “They dread what I perceive is pain, and it affects their behavior and performance,” Honnas said.
 “A barrel horse could turn left but they can flex right.
 Those vertebrae will pinch and then you’ll see a reaction.
 Sometimes pleasure horses will switch leads while cantering, left, right, left, right, just trying to get comfortable.”

 Moreover, Honnas said that in some cases a horse could be owned by the same person and competed in the same discipline for many years before showing any symptoms of kissing spine.
-Then, one day something triggers the pain response in the horse and issues will arise.
+Then, one day something triggers the back pain response in the horse, and issues will arise.
 “It’s not like the kissing spine just showed up, it’s been there a while,” he said.

 Bethann's horse during surgery for kissing spine

 The only way to accurately diagnose kissing spine is through x-ray.
 Though the numbers have not yet been backed by clinical study, Honnas predicts 20-30% of horses have some sort of kissing spine.
 He once operated on a horse that required ten vertebrae to be shaved down.
 However, just because an x-ray comes out positive for kissing spine, that does not always mean that the horse will exhibit pain.
 Honnas sees this frequently in pre-purchase exams.